 When Should I be Worried about Back Spasms?

 Most of us will experience back spasms at some point in our lives.
-Most spine spasms occur as a result of hard work, lifting heavy objects, a sudden twitch to the back, or even from smaller impacts in minor auto accidents.
+Most spine spasms occur as a result of hard work, lifting heavy objects, a sudden twitch to the back, or even smaller impacts in minor auto accidents.
 These spine muscle spasms will go away in a week.
 Home therapies, such as cold and hot therapies, will be beneficial in treating them.

 I had extreme pain caused by muscle spasms that wrapped from my spine around my left ribs.
 Spasms happened every few seconds.
 Hard to breathe, sleep or stand up straight.
 Steroid shot and dose pack with muscle relaxers helped a lot.
 After a day or two much better.